UIA Mutual: Operations

-The Introducer Appointed Representatives permitted to assist in insurance contract arrangements with UIA Mutual include UNISON — the Public Service Union and affinity partners, Unite the Union, the Communication Workers' Union (CWU), National Association of Schoolmasters Union of Women Teachers (NASUWT), Union of Shop, Distributive and Allied Workers (USDAW), Bakers, Food and Allied Workers Union (BFAWU), National Association of Probation Officers (NAPO), Fire Brigades Union (FBU), National Union of Rail, Maritime and Transport Workers (RMT) and the Ramblers' Association charity.
-CWU Insurance, Unite Insurance and Usdaw Insurance are trading names of UIA (Insurance) and UIA (Insurance Services).
+The Introducer Appointed Representatives permitted to assist in insurance contract arrangements with UIA Mutual included UNISON — the Public Service Union and affinity partners, Unite the Union, the Communication Workers' Union (CWU), National Association of Schoolmasters Union of Women Teachers (NASUWT), Union of Shop, Distributive and Allied Workers (USDAW), Bakers, Food and Allied Workers Union (BFAWU), National Association of Probation Officers (NAPO), Fire Brigades Union (FBU), National Union of Rail, Maritime and Transport Workers (RMT) and the Ramblers' Association charity.
+CWU Insurance, Unite Insurance and Usdaw Insurance were trading names of UIA (Insurance) and UIA (Insurance Services).

-UIA (Insurance Services) is an insurance broker, incorporated in 1994.
-Travel, pet and motor insurance are provided by third parties, mainly to clients of its parent society.
-UIA motor insurance is arranged and administered by Autonet Insurance Services.
-UIA travel insurance is arranged and administered by AllClear Insurance Services.
-Pet insurance is provided in association with Petwise, which is a trading name of Ultimate Insurance Solutions.
+UIA (Insurance Services) was an insurance broker, incorporated in 1994.
+Travel, pet and motor insurance were provided by third parties, mainly to clients of its parent society.
+UIA motor insurance was arranged and administered by Autonet Insurance Services.
+UIA travel insurance was arranged and administered by AllClear Insurance Services.
+Pet insurance was provided in association with Petwise, which is a trading name of Ultimate Insurance Solutions.

 In 2004, UIA announced its decision to close its £30m life assurance fund to new customers due to adverse market conditions.
 In 2005, its long-term business was acquired by Liverpool Victoria Friendly Society.

 A survey of 1,000 UK adults, commissioned by UIA in 2015, revealed that 60% of burglary victims never feel secure in their homes again.
 The survey also found that, after being targeted, it takes the average victim seven months to return to some level of normality in their home.
 Burglars avoided being caught or prosecuted in more than two thirds of the burglaries studied.

 In 2017, the Financial Conduct Authority took the decision to publish data on individual insurers, revealing details of the companies with whom customers were most and least likely to make a successful claim.
 At the lower end of the scale, the FCA’s statistics showed that UIA members had a 20-25% chance of having their claim relating to buildings and contents rejected.